Using TURN servers with Pexip Infinity

 - Conferencing Nodes only use TURN over UDP (not TCP).
 However, Conferencing Nodes will perform ICE TCP negotiation.

-- Conferencing Nodes always communicate with a TURN server over a single UDP port (default UDP/3478).
+- Conferencing Nodes always communicate with its configured TURN server over a single UDP port (default UDP/3478).
 UDP media is multiplexed from the Conferencing Node to that single port on the TURN server.
 The TURN server will reply back to the same port pair on the Conferencing Node.
 The TURN server never initiates a connection towards a Conferencing Node.

 Note that Microsoft A/V Edge Server does not support RFC 5766 and therefore cannot be used as a TURN server with Pexip Infinity.